Automox Remote Tools with Splashtop – Full User Guide

 What You Can Do

-- Select Install from the Splashtop Streamer Status modal or the Remote Control section on the Device Details page (This action always attempts to install the Streamer if needed and then register the device.)
+- Select Install from the Splashtop Streamer Status modal or the Remote Tools section on the Device Details page (This action always attempts to install the Streamer if needed and then register the device.)

-- Run the Collect Splashtop Streamer Logs troubleshooting worklet to gather detailed logs for investigation (Coming Soon)
+- Run the Collect Splashtop Streamer Logs troubleshooting worklet to gather detailed logs for investigation

 Failure to Connect (Session Initiation)